 - Oh come on, Talyn gets all his ideas and feelings from Crais, pretty much.
 He's just a very powerful baby who wanted his Mummy and Daddy to stay together - though, admittedly, the fake sex tape of Crais and Aeryn isn't something most toddlers would come up with.

-- Ross towards Paolo.
-Chandler towards Richard as he believes for a long time that he's still the love of Monica's life and is sophisticated, mature, an eye doctor and and able to grow a moustache.
-After they're married Monica points out how silly this is given she chose him over Richard several times.
-As an Insecure Love Interest he has trouble acknowledging this.
-Also worth remembering that all his previous girlfriends cheated on him, so his fears aren't exactly foundless.
+- Chandler feels a lot of jealousy towards Richard, as he believes for a long time that he's still the love of Monica's life and is sophisticated, mature, an eye doctor, and and able to grow a moustache.
+After they're married, Monica points out how silly this is given she chose him over Richard several times.
+As an Insecure Love Interest, he has trouble acknowledging this.
+It's also worth remembering that all his previous girlfriends cheated on him, so his fears aren't exactly groundless.